What Is Travel Nursing? Travel Nurse Salary and Requirements

-We recommend keeping your paperwork up to date and storing it online on a cloud, drop-box or even on the google drive.
+We recommend keeping your paperwork up to date and storing it online on the cloud using something like Dropbox or Google Drive.
 This will make it easy to simply share your paperwork folder with your recruiter.
-Another tip, if you don’t have a scanner, download a scanning app - works like a charm and you don’t have to lug around a bulky machine.
+Another tip, if you don’t have a scanner, download a scanning app -- works like a charm and you don’t have to lug around a bulky machine.

-Many agencies are getting tech-savvy and developing mobile apps that allow nurses to directly upload documents to the nurse’s profile with the company, where they can be stored and updated when the app notifies nurses of their expirations, etc.
+Many agencies are getting tech-savvy and developing mobile apps that allow nurses to directly upload documents to their profile with the company, where they can be stored and updated when the app notifies nurses of their expirations, etc.

 Truth is, no agency will have assignments available in every location in the US.
 More truth, some hospitals pay each agency at a different rate.
 Lastly, local agencies may have better relationships with the hospitals in their area.

 If you want to work in a certain state, you need to have a license.
 Period.
-If you don’t have a license in that state, and you want to travel there soon - apply now!
-Some states have a quick licensure turn around of 48 hours.
+If you don’t have a license in that state, and you want to travel there soon, apply now!
+Some states have quick licensure turn around of just 48 hours.
 Other states, like California, can take up to 6 months to process licensure paperwork.